Efficient Quantum State Preparation with Bucket Brigade QRAM: Efficient state preparation using BBQRAM and Segment Tree

 Algorithm~\ref{alg:state_prep} summarizes these steps.
 We analyze the total cost of the quantum state preparation algorithm by counting both the number of quantum memory retrievals and the complexity of the involved unitary operations at each level of the segment tree $T$.
 Given that $T$ has depth $k = \log_2 K$, the algorithm performs exactly $k$ retrievals (i.e., one for each level $h \in [1, k]$) to access all pairs of sibling nodes in superposition.
 As defined by Lemma~\ref{lemma:retrieval_cost}, each retrieval from BBQRAM requires $\mathcal{O}(\log_2 K)$ time.

 and, we trace out the working qubits, yielding the final state encoding the matrix $A\in \mathbb{R}^{M\times N}$:

-After each retrieval, the algorithm applies the unitary $U_{2CR}$.
-For a fixed precision $t$, this overhead remains constant in the overall asymptotic cost (see Section~\ref{sec:u2cr}).
-Subsequently, we uncompute the working registers $\mathrm{l}$ and $\mathrm{r}$ by applying the conjugate transpose of the unitary implementing the retrieval operation, which also requires $\mathcal{O}(\log_2 K)$ time.
+After each retrieval, the algorithm applies the unitary $U_{2CR}$. {As discussed in Section}~\ref{sec:u2cr} {, the cost introduced by $U_{2CR}$ strictly depends on the fixed precision $t$, which is independent of the size of the matrix $A$.
+Therefore, the overhead of $U_{2CR}$ is $\tilde{O}(1)$, leaving the overall asymptotic cost unaffected.} Subsequently, we uncompute the working registers $\mathrm{l}$ and $\mathrm{r}$ by applying the conjugate transpose of the unitary implementing the retrieval operation, which also requires $\mathcal{O}(\log_2 K)$ time.
 The algorithm then updates the address and working registers for the next iteration using a left circular shift.
 In general, before each shift, the state is: for $h \in [1,k]$, where $\ket{\gamma_z} = \sqrt{T_{l(z), 2d(z)}}\ket{0}_{\mathrm{a}} +\sqrt{T_{l(z), 2d(z)+1}}\ket{1}_{\mathrm{a}}$.
 After the shift, the state becomes

 We can implement this shift either with a quantum circuit of depth $\mathcal{O}(h)$ using a sequence of SWAP gates, or with a tree-like arrangement of SWAP gates with depth $\mathcal{O}(\log_2 h)$, as depicted in Figure~\ref{fig:swap_circuit}.